-Participants may receive a maximum of 520 hours (2080 15-minute units) of direct service provided using remote technology per service plan year.
+Participants may receive a maximum of 520 hours (2080 15-minute units) of Day Habilitation teleservices per service plan year.

 Day Habilitation may not be provided in a licensed Adult Training Facility that is newly funded on or after January 1, 2020 and serves more than 25 individuals in the facility at any one time including individuals funded through any source.